PECOS-packages/PECOS/README.md

 - `QuEST` is installed along with the python package `pyquest` when calling `pip install .[all]`.
 However, it uses 64-bit float point precision by default, and if you wish to make use of 32-bit float point precision you will need to follow the installation instructions provided by the developers [here](https://github.com/rrmeister/pyQuEST/tree/develop).
 - `CuStateVec` requires a Linux machine with an NVIDIA GPU (see requirements [here](https://docs.nvidia.com/cuda/cuquantum/latest/getting_started/getting_started.html#dependencies-custatevec-label)).
 PECOS' dependencies are specified in the `[cuda]` section of `pyproject.toml`, however, installation via `pip` is not reliable.
 The recommended method of installation is via `conda`, as discussed [here](https://docs.nvidia.com/cuda/cuquantum/latest/getting_started/getting_started.html#installing-cuquantum).
 Note that there might be conflicts between `conda` and `venv`; if you intend to use `CuStateVec`, you may follow the installation instructions for PECOS within a `conda` environment without involving the `venv` commands.
+- `MPS` uses `pytket-cutensornet` (see [repository](https://github.com/CQCL/pytket-cutensornet)) and can be installed via `pip install .[cuda]`.
+This simulators uses NVIDIA GPUs and cuQuantum.
+Unfortunately, installation of cuQuantum does not currently work via `pip`.
+Please follow the instructions specified above for `CuStateVec` to install cuQuantum.

 ## Uninstall